unbekanntes-pferd/dccmd-rs/README.md

 dccmd-rs users rm your.dracoon.domain/ --user-name foo # short: -u
 ```

-To fetch specific user info, you can use the `users some.dracoon.domain.com info` command:
+To fetch specific user info, you can use the `users info some.dracoon.domain.com` command:

 ```bash
 # supported: user id, user login / username